Learning-Dorna/education/All READMEs/Chapter-1-Intro.md

 <div style="border: 1px solid black; padding: 10px; background-color: #c8e3c3;">
 <h3 style="margin-top: 0;">Lab Exercise 1</h3>
-The goal of this exercise is to apply what you’ve learned about different kinds of industrial robotics to specify the type, motion range, abilities, and possible use cases of the Dorna robot present in your lab.
-Understanding these basic features about the robot you’re going to use will help you interact with it more effectively.
+The goal of this exercise is to apply what you've learned about different kinds of industrial robotics to specify the type, motion range, abilities, and possible use cases of the Dorna robot present in your lab.
+Understanding these basic features about the robot you're going to use will help you interact with it more effectively.
-Your instructors will turn off the motors, allowing you to move the robot’s joints by hand.
+Your instructors will turn off the motors, allowing you to move the robot's joints by hand.
 Count the number of motors and axes, and discuss how many of the axes are parallel to each other.
 Test the motion range of each joint.
-Using a measuring tool, measure the robot’s motion range by determining the distance between the farthest and nearest points the robot’s end effector can reach.
+Using a measuring tool, measure the robot's motion range by determining the distance between the farthest and nearest points the robot's end effector can reach.
-Refer to the robot’s user manual to note its maximum speed and possible pick-up weight.
+Refer to the robot's user manual to note its maximum speed and possible pick-up weight.
 Discuss which family types of robots the Dorna TA may belong to and the tasks at which it may excel.
-Imagine this robot performing different jobs, and imagine some of the tasks you’ve learned about in this chapter done with the help of this robot.
+Imagine this robot performing different jobs, and imagine some of the tasks you've learned about in this chapter done with the help of this robot.
 Consider how you would position the robot if you wanted to program it for tasks such as pick and place, packaging, and welding.
 </div>

 ---